openconfig/lemming/dataplane/README.md

 Not done yet!
 Now that the feature is available via the saiserver API, we may also want to configure it using gNMI.

 1. In dplanerc, let's add a new [reconciler](../gnmi/reconciler/reconciler.go).
-   1. First, we need to determine which OpenConfig are needed to configure this feature.
+   1. First, we need to determine which OpenConfig paths reference this feature (if any).
+Make sure the relevant YANG file is added in [generate script](../gnmi/generate.sh).
       1. The [OpenConfig site](https://openconfig.net/projects/models/paths/index.html) is the best reference.
-   2. gNMI and Lemming use an eventual consistency model, so in the reconciler we need to subscribe to the config paths for our feature.
+   2. gNMI and Lemming use an eventual consistency, pub-sub model, so in the reconciler we need to subscribe to the config paths for our feature.
       1. Generally, using ygnmi.Watch and a batch subscription is useful.
    3. If the config does not equal the state, we need to reconcile the differences.
       1. This usually looks like, if config != state, call saiserver RPC to fix (Create or Remove)
       2. If the call was successful, then update the state.
-      3. Note: Lemming has a special `gnmiclient` client that always ygnmi.Set on state paths.
+      3. Note: Lemming has a special `gnmiclient` client that allows ygnmi.Set on state paths in order to have internal state managers/agents reflect the correct operational state of the virtual device.
       4. Note: For performance reasons: it is best to use BatchUpdate (not replace) individual leaves.

 Almost there!
 Now write tests.